John Buckley - executive director

 Heather Campbell - website translator

-Over ten years with CSERC, Heather has led field monitoring and was a key designer of the Center’s website.
-At this time, she has returned to Humboldt State to pursue her Masters Degree, but she continues to assist with the website and to be CSERC’s translator for providing all web articles in Spanish.
+Over 10 years with CSERC, Heather has led field monitoring and has been a key designer of the Center’s website.
+At this time, she works remotely from the North Coast of California — assisting with the website and serving as CSERC’s translator for providing web articles in Spanish.